 There may be a tendency to engage in porn or edgy sexual acts and coerce and get pushy about making their partner be part of it.
 They will normalise certain behaviour that can be pretty off, making the partner feel like they are not ‘normal’ if they aren’t into it.
 If their partner feels uncomfortable and protests they then launch into vistimising and demeaning their partner for being a prude or shut down.
 It’s complete brainwashing, especially from a female perspective To the point where their partner is convinced they are useless, completely inept, and completely deficient sexually.
 And confused.
 And desperate.

 Recovery after such a relationship takes time if you are of a more sensitive makeup.
 And I believe it can have as much impact as your early formative years.
 Healing can happen in the space of being with another or others who you feel entirely safe with.

-I always find it easier if I can step back with a bird's eye view, and have compassion for the narcissistic type, to see the suffering that lies beneath.
-But it doesn't mean that I have to engage in that kind of relationship.
+I always find it easier if I can step back with a bird's eye view, and have compassion for the narcissistic type.
+To see the suffering that lies beneath, the tender excruciating unworthiness, and how this would have developed as compensatory behaviour as a young child at times of extreme fear.
+But it doesn't mean that you have to engage in that kind of relationship.